star-cats/blinky-dome/Patterns/README.md

 ### The three trackers

 **Drive Tracker** emits `exp(-t*k/10)` on the controller's beat grid, multiplied by a gate that opens only in DRIVING.
-The gate is an RC follower, not a switch (**Gate**, default 2s), so the drive layer arrives under a drop rather than snapping in on top of it.
+The gate ramps rather than switching (**Gate**, default 2s), so the drive layer arrives under a drop rather than snapping in on top of it.
+The ramp is linear, so Gate is the real time from shut to fully open — an exponential follower would only be 63% of the way there after the time on the dial, and would never quite arrive.

 **Ambient Tracker** is the same pulse scaled by smoothed intensity, and is never gated.
 It goes quiet during a breakdown because the room is quiet, not because a